International Colloquium in Contemporary Philosophy and Culture, Global Cultural Encounters: Impacts and Inspirations, June 8-10, 2023

 *Conference organizers will consider the completed academic articles of the conference presentations for publication (after a review process) in the next issue of Global Conversations: An International Journal in Contemporary Philosophy and Culture, an online open-access academic journal inaugurated after the first conference of the Society for Philosophy as Global Conversation in March, 2018.

-*Target Audience: philosophers, faculty and students from related disciplines (e.g. humanities, literature, art, journalism), artists, writers, as well as representatives of any area of creative endeavor, with interests in cross-cultural and cross-disciplinary dialogue and research.
+*Target Audience: philosophers, faculty and students from related disciplines (e.g. humanities, social sciences, literature, art, journalism), artists, writers, as well as representatives of any area of creative endeavor, with interests in cross-cultural and cross-disciplinary dialogue and research.

 *Conference Fee: None.